 The application site is within the Erne Hydrometric Area (36) and Catchment (36), the Erne Sub-Catchment (010) and the Erne Sub-Basin (030).
-There are no drains or streams within or immediately adjacent to the application site.
-The Kilnaleck Stream is the closest watercourse to the application site and this 293m north of the site.
-The stream is culverted for much of its course through Kilnaleck.
-It flows in a north-westerly direction until it enters Corglass Lough.
+The Kilnaleck Stream runs in a culvert behind the site.
+It emerges approximately 31m north of the site and continues to flow in a north-westerly direction until it enters Corglass Lough.
 It flows out of Corglass Lough and flows north until its confluence with the River Erne at Derrin.